 Memory blackouts happen with alcohol and with some drugs, especially some sedatives such as benzodiazepines and some sleeping pills.
+THC does not casue blackouts but sometimes there are mulitple drugs being used togheter and blackouts can occur.
 We are not passed out, but we are unable to remember things that happened while we were awake and making high-risk choices.
 They are blank holes in our memory.
 Sometimes people joke about blackouts, and they can seem funny.
 However, when you think about it, putting enough of a chemical in my brain to prevent it from recording memory is serious.
 If I say or do something that damages a relationship, I may never know what happened, how it happened, or even that it did happen.